Partial Groupoid Actions on Smooth Manifolds: Globalization of partial Lie groupoid actions on manifolds

 In what follows the term smooth manifold means a Hausdorff, second countable, locally Euclidean topological space endowed with a differential structure.
 For convenience, all manifolds considered in this work are $C^\infty$-differentiable.
 Following the terminology in~\cite{Lee} we say that a subset $S$ of a smooth manifold M is an {\em embedded submanifold} of $M$ if it is a smooth manifold with the subspace topology, and we say that { $S$ is an {\em (immersed) submanifold} of $M$ if it is a smooth manifold endowed with a certain topology such that the inclusion $S\hookrightarrow M$ is an immersion.}

 We recall that a groupoid $G$ is said to be a \emph {Lie groupoid} if it is endowed with a structure of smooth manifold compatible with its algebraic structure, that is: \begin{enumerate} \item $G_0$ is an embedded closed submanifold of $G;$ \item the inversion $ {\rm inv}: G\to G$ and the multiplication map ${m}: G^{2}\to G$ are smooth; and \item the maps $d,r: G\to G_0$ are surjective submersions. \end{enumerate} It is a well-known fact that the inversion map ${\rm inv}: G\to G$ is a diffeomorphism (see~\cite[Proposition 1.1.5]{Mackenzie}).
 Following~\cite{NY}, we say that a Lie groupoid $G$ is {\it star open} if $d\m(e)$ is open in $G,$ for any $e\in G_0,$ for instance every Lie group is a star open Lie groupoid.
 The next result characterizes star open Lie groupoids.

 \begin{prop} {\rm Let $G$ be a Lie groupoid.
-The following assertions are equivalent. \begin{enumerate} \item $G$ is star open. \item $r^{-1}(e)$ is open in $G,$ for any $e\in G_0.$ \item $G_0$ is discrete. \end{enumerate}} \end{prop}
+The following assertions are equivalent. \begin{enumerate} \item[(1)] $G$ is star open. \item[(2)] $r^{-1}(e)$ is open in $G,$ for any $e\in G_0.$ \item[(3)] $G_0$ is discrete. \end{enumerate}} \end{prop}

-\begin{proof} Since the inversion map ${\rm inv}: G\to G$ is a diffeomorphism, it follows that $G$ is star open, if and only if, $r^{-1}(e)={\rm inv}^{-1}(d^{-1}(e))$ is open in $G,$ for any $e\in G_0.$ This shows 1.$\Leftrightarrow$ 2.
-Now for 1.$\Rightarrow$ 3. it follows from~\cite[Corollary 5.13]{Lee} that each $d^{-1}(e), e \in G_0,$ is an embedded submanifold of codimension $\dim G_0$, but as $d^{-1}(e)$ is open in $G$ its dimension coincides with $\dim G$, yielding $\dim G_0=0$, as required.
-Finally, for 3.$\Rightarrow$ 1. assume that $G_0$ is discrete, then, by continuity, $d^{-1}(e)$ is open in $G$ for any $e\in G_0$. \end{proof}
+\begin{proof} Since the inversion map ${\rm inv}: G\to G$ is a diffeomorphism, it follows that $G$ is star open, if and only if, $r^{-1}(e)={\rm inv}^{-1}(d^{-1}(e))$ is open in $G,$ for any $e\in G_0.$ This shows (1) $\Leftrightarrow$ (2).
+Now for (1) $\Rightarrow$ (3), it follows from~\cite[Corollary 5.13]{Lee} that each $d^{-1}(e), e \in G_0,$ is an embedded submanifold of codimension $\dim G_0$, but as $d^{-1}(e)$ is open in $G$ its dimension coincides with $\dim G$, yielding $\dim G_0=0$, as required.
+Finally, for (3) $\Rightarrow$ (1) assume that $G_0$ is discrete, then, by continuity, $d^{-1}(e)$ is open in $G$ for any $e\in G_0$. \end{proof}